cutaway-security/IACS_STAR_Methodology/README.md

   - Local logging but no MFA, no central logging, and no cameras (7)
   - No local or central logging, no MFA, and no cameras (9)

-~~~~~~~~~~~~~~~~~~~~~~~
-**BELOW IS ORIGINAL AND REQUIRES UPDATING**
-~~~~~~~~~~~~~~~~~~~~~~~

-### Business Impact Factors
+### Safety Impact Factors

 The business impact stems from the technical impact, but requires a deep understanding of what is important to the company running the application.
 In general, you should be aiming to support your risks with business impact, particularly if your audience is executive level.
 The business risk is what justifies investment in fixing security problems.

 Many companies have an asset classification guide and/or a business impact reference to help formalize what is important to their business.
 These standards can help you focus on what's truly important for security.
 If these aren't available, then it is necessary to talk with people who understand the business to get their take on what's important.

 The factors below are common areas for many businesses, but this area is even more unique to a company than the factors related to threat agent, vulnerability, and technical impact.

-  - **Financial damage** - How much financial damage will result from an exploit?
-Less than the cost to fix the vulnerability (1), minor effect on annual profit (3), significant effect on annual profit (7), bankruptcy (9)

-  - **Reputation damage** - Would an exploit result in reputation damage that would harm the business?
-Minimal damage (1), Loss of major accounts (4), loss of goodwill (5), brand damage (9)

-  - **Non-compliance** - How much exposure does non-compliance introduce?
-Minor violation (2), clear violation (5), high profile violation (7)

-  - **Privacy violation** - How much personally identifiable information could be disclosed?
-One individual (3), hundreds of people (5), thousands of people (7), millions of people (9)
+- **Environment damage** - How much damage to the local environment, plant or public, will be realized by successful exploitation?
+  - No environmental impact (0)
+  - Environment damage limited by safety equipment, active, and passive protections (1)
+  - Environment damage limited by active and passive protections (2)
+  - Environment damage limited by passive protections only (4)
+  - Safety equipment not remotely accessible and active and passive protections are in place (5)
+  - Safety equipment remotely accessible but active and passive protections are sufficient (7)
+  - Safety equipment remotely accessible and situation might overwhelm active protections but passive protections are sufficient (8)
+  - Safety equipment on production network and situation might overwhelm active or passive protections (9)
+- **Process damage** - How much damange to the process equipment will be realized by successful exploitation?
+  - No devices can be damaged and configurations cannot be modified (0)
+  - Device or monitoring systems / applications can be modified but do not damage device or process (1)
+  - Device device configuration can be changed but easily recoverable (3)
+  - Device damaged requiring manual update but limited impact to process (4)
+  - Device damaged requiring manual update but significant impact to process (6)
+  - Safety equipment configuration changed but limited impact to process (7)
+  - Safety equipment damaged but limited impact to process (8)
+  - Safety equipment damaged causing process failure or automatic shutdown (9)
+- **Safety equipment** - How well are digital safety equipment deployed and protected?
+  - Safety equipment not required for process (0)
+  - Safety equipment required for process but not remotely accessible or on the same network as vulnerability (1)
+  - Safety equipment required for process, remotely accessible, and requires MFA but not on the same network as vulnerability (2)
+  - Safety equipment required for process and remotely accessible but does not require MFA and not on the same network as vulnerability (3)
+  - Safety equipment required for process, remotely accessible, requires MFA, and on the same network as vulnerability (4)
+  - Safety equipment required for process, remotely accessible, does not require MFA, and on the same network as vulnerability (5)
+  - Safety equipment vulnerable and remotely accessible but requires MFA (6)
+  - Safety equipment vulnerable and remotely accessible but requires authentication but no MFA (7)
+  - Safety equipment vulnerable and remotely accessible but requires authentication but but default/hardcoded password in place and no MFA (8)
+  - Safety equipment vulnerable, remotely accessible, and does not require authentication (9)
+- **Recoverability** - How well is the organization / process team prepared to recover during successful exploitation?
+  - Vulnerability will not require or limit recovery operations (0)
+  - Process will automatically recover with no manual efforts (1)
+  - Process will recover with minimal manual efforts (2)
+  - Process will recover with extensive manual efforts (4)
+  - Recovery not possible without vendor / integrator assistance (6)
+  - Recovery not possible without limited government and vendor / integrator assistance (7)
+  - Recovery not possible without moderate government and vendor / integrator assistance (8)
+  - Recovery not possible without significant government and vendor / integrator assistance (9)

+~~~~~~~~~~~~~~~~~~~~~~~
+**BELOW IS ORIGINAL AND REQUIRES UPDATING**
+~~~~~~~~~~~~~~~~~~~~~~~

 ## Step 4: Determining the Severity of the Risk